How trusts can still be used to mitigate Inheritance Tax hikes for farming families

 - Large farm estates will face a significantly higher IHT liability due to the cap on 100% relief.

-- The majority of assets exceeding the £1 million APR/BPR threshold will be taxed more heavily.
+- The majority of assets exceeding the £2.5 million APR/BPR threshold will be taxed more heavily.

 Making your estate tax-efficient

 To protect your farm, preserve your legacy, and pass on as much as possible to your loved ones, you must act now.
-Reviewing your will, making well-timed gifts, and carefully planning how your assets are owned could make all the difference.
+Reviewing your Will, making well-timed gifts, and carefully planning how your assets are owned could make all the difference.

 With the April 2026 deadline fast approaching, seeking tailored advice is a surefire way to ensure your estate is structured in the most tax-efficient way for your family – get in touch.